Tights are a great way to add an extra layer during the cooler months, while also adding a splash of je ne sais quoi to your outfit.

 For a vintage feel, pair opaque white, pastel or colorful tights with a higher vamp, or block heel.
 To add another layer of edgy style to black or colored lace tights, try a pair of black patent, multi-strap pumps.

 For work-appropriate looks, simple semi-opaque black tights with black leather pumps or sheer skin-tone hose with neutral pumps can do no wrong.
-Of course, monogrammed tights, whether Gucci or Fendi are always stunning with a pair of pumps, mini dress or skirt.
-Finish off the look with a leather trench or blazer.

 4. Loafers with Tights